-While the City has worked to further the transition of this neighborhood to more commercial uses by no longer permitting new single and two-family dwellings, 42% of the parcels remain currently occupied by such buildings, which are now considered preexisting nonconforming uses (See Map below).
-In addition 33% of the parcels in this neighborhood have a lot size of less than the required 7,500 square foot minimum currently required under zoning, thus categorizing them as "pre-existing nonconforming lots" (see Map below).
-In comparing the two Maps you can see that most of the pre-existing nonconforming lots are occupied by pre-existing nonconforming single-family and two-family uses.
+While the City has worked to further the transition of this neighborhood to more commercial uses by no longer permitting new single and two-family dwellings, 42% of the parcels remain currently occupied by such buildings, which are now considered pre-existing nonconforming uses (See Figure ).
+In addition 33% of the parcels in this neighborhood have a lot size of less than the required 7,500 square foot minimum currently required under zoning, thus categorizing them as "pre-existing nonconforming lots" (see Figure ).
+In comparing Maps & you can see that most of the pre-existing nonconforming lots are occupied by pre-existing nonconforming single-family and two-family uses.
 Because state law only permits the "grandfathering" of pre-existing nonconforming lots for single and two-family uses, the use of these parcels for commercial/industrial uses can only be achieved through the combining of these lots with other lots to increase the lot size, or through the granting of a Variance (which has strict criteria).

 The housing stock comprised of single and two-family dwellings in the Memorial Neighborhood, while old, is of good quality and the properties are well maintained.
 Of the total 186 structures 79% are single family and 21% are two-family.
 Of the total 225 single family and two-family individual dwelling units, 65% are single-family and 35% are two-family.
 In terms of ownership 71.5% of the single-family buildings are owner-occupied while 28.5% are absentee landlord.
-Of the total 186 structures 63% are owner occupied and 67% are absentee landlord.
+Of the two-family buildings 33% are owner occupied and 67% are absentee landlord.
+Of the total 186 structures 63% are owner occupied and 37% are absentee landlord.
 Of the total 225 individual dwelling units 58% are owner occupied while 42% are absentee landlord.